 To know how to refresh AirTag location, go to the Find My app > Switch to the Items tab, and choose your Airtag device > Swipe up to see the Settings for the Airtag > Select ‘remove item’ and ‘confirm’ > Confirm your choice to remove the Airtag.

 Your AirTag has been successfully removed and now you can add the AirTag to your iPhone once again after you restart your phone.
-In a lot of cases, this quick reset will solve airtag location not updating.
+In a lot of cases, this quick reset will solve AirTag location not updating and resetting AirTags is helpful for sorting out pairing issues as well.

 #5 – Wait For the Location to Update